 Do you have any fresh fig recipes?

 Fresh Fig Recipes are the best!
+Especially delicious easy fig recipes.
 When I hear figs, I immediately turn to Too Hot in the Kitchen cookbook as I LOVE this pizza featuring figs as you savor sweet and salty in every bite with this wonderful ingredient.
 Everyone seems to be asking me about figs-either someone is picking them or getting them fresh from a friend-so must be fig time.
-Figs are high in fiber and potassium.
-Remember, for fresh fig recipes, you can always use dry figs. However, I think the fresh figs are the best!
+Did you know they are high in fiber and potassium.
+Remember, for fresh fig recipes, you can always use dried, however, I think the fresh are the best!

 Makes 8 servings